ryan-mcclue/unsw/comp3331/wk3/week3.md

 Can have internationalised domain names, e.g. not in English

-Authoratative name server typically have primary and secondary (which is just a duplicate to handle load balancing)
+Authoratative name server must have 2, i.e. primary and secondary (which is just a duplicate to handle load balancing/redundancy)

 NOTE: multiple DNS servers for a domain will all have identical information in them